School profile Verified 2 June 2026

 Sisters living in catchment

-Priority goes to girls living in catchment who will have a sister on roll when they join the school.
+Priority goes to girls living in catchment who will have a sister in Years 7 to 11 at the time of application and still on roll at entry.

 Daughters of staff